top of page

 She carried off the dramatic contrast between the grandeur of confident matriarchal strength and the rage of a spurned woman with as much believability as can be wrung out of the role."

-The 2024 season includes a reprisal of the title role of Tosca with the Kalamazoo Symphony Orchestra, a French Grand Opera Jewels Concert with the Amadeus Orchestra with excerpts from Les Huguenots, Les Contes d’Hoffmann, and Faust, as well as her debut as the soprano soloist in the Verdi Requiem with the Knoxville Symphony.
-She will also perform excerpts from Aida, La Forza del Destino, and I Lombardi with Sarasota Opera in The Music of Guiseppe Verdi Concert in November.
+The 2025 season includes a reprisal of the delightful title role in The Merry Widow with Maryland Opera, as well as Tosca on tour in Florida.
+2024 also featured Tosca with the Kalamazoo Symphony Orchestra, her debut as the soprano soloist in the Verdi Requiem with the Knoxville Symphony, a French Grand Opera Jewels Concert with the Amadeus Orchestra with excerpts from Les Huguenots, Les Contes d’Hoffmann, and Faust, as well as La Forza del Destino and Il Trovatore with Maryland Opera.
+More Verdi was featured in concert including Aida, Ballo in Maschera, La Forza del Destino, and I Lombardi with Sarasota Opera and the Sarasota Orchestra.

 2019 included exciting role debuts as Abigaille in Nabucco with Sarasota Opera and the title role in Aida with Washington Opera Society, along with a company debut with Hawaii Opera Theater in the title role of Tosca.